sn0wyQ/MMMX/README.md

 ### Installing

 Clone project from repository.
-Build project using MINGW by QT and CMake.
+Build project with Cmake on MINGW, QMINGW or Clang, link it with QT.

 Run MMMX-Server.
 By default, the game server will be running on localhost:1337.
 After you need to run MMMX-Client with -local flag to connect to localhost, otherwise client will try to connect to global server in Moscow.